Toxic Synovitis of the Hip in Children

 How is toxic synovitis of the hip diagnosed?

-A caregiver will examine your child's hip and leg to locate his pain.
-He may ask when your child's symptoms began.
-He may also check your child's leg and hip movement.
+A healthcare provider will examine your child's hip and leg to locate his or her pain.
+The provider may ask when your child's symptoms began.
+Your child's leg and hip movement will be checked.
 Your child may also need the following tests:

 - Blood tests: Your child may need blood drawn for tests.
 The blood may be taken from your child's arm, hand, finger, foot, or heel.
 Blood tests may show if an infection has caused your child's symptoms.